 ACTIAM launched its first institutional funds in microfinancing as early as 2007 and 2008: ACTIAM Institutional Microfinance Fund I and II respectively.
 Both funds have continuously outperformed the SMX Microfinance Index.
 As a thought leader in impact investing, we keep looking for new solutions for example in the area of food and agriculture.
 Due to a growing world population and increasing prosperity, the demand for energy and food rises accordingly.

-Read here our case study on impact investing in practice about a loan to Khan Bank in in Mongolia.
+Please read our case study on impact investing about a loan to Khan Bank in in Mongolia.